joana-pinto/volis-ml-case-study/README.md

 ---

+# Project Objectives

+The main objectives of the analysis were:

+- Explore structural characteristics of higher education institutions
+- Identify meaningful institutional segments using clustering techniques
+- Investigate how institutional profiles relate to academic success

+---

 # Dataset

 The dataset (`volis_dataset.csv`) contains institutional information for a set of higher education institutions, including variables related to: